rpm-software-management/dnf/doc/api_queries.rst

   Notice that none of the filtering methods mutates the state of the :class:`~dnf.query.Query` but produces a new object instead.

-  .. method:: available
+  .. method:: available()

-    Return a new query limiting the original query to the not-installed packages, that is packages available from the repositories.
+    Return a new query limiting the original query to the packages available from the repositories.

+  .. method:: difference(other)

+    Returns a new query that contains only those results of original query, that are not in the results of the ``other`` query.

-  .. method:: downgrades
+  .. method:: downgrades()

     Return a new query that limits the result only to packages that can be downgrade candidates to other packages in the current set.
 Downgrade candidate has the same name, lower EVR and the architecture of the original and the downgrade candidate are suitable for a downgrade.
 Specifically, the filtering does not take any steps to establish that the downgrade candidate can actually be installed.